AlexanderFriedrichsen/AlexanderFriedrichsen.github.io/docs/_posts/2024-11-20-Foundations_Archetype_Primer_UG.markdown

 # MTG Foundations Draft Guide: Color Pair Analysis and Winning Strategies

+This is HonestAF aka Alex Friedrichsen writing to you on a chilly Vermont mid-November day in the thick of stick season.
+Don't fret!
+Brisk weather is yet another excuse to stay inside and fire some drafts.

 ## Introduction
 Magic Foundations returns to fundamentals with a core set-style draft environment that focuses on two-color archetypes and battlefield-centric gameplay.
 We've escaped the haunted, convoluted rooms of Duskmourn.
 Now, it's time to slam a Serra Angel on turn 5 and hope it sticks.